mirkogitdata/mirkogitdata.github.io/README.md

 At the bottom of the page are four JavaScript files, which perform the functions I have rendered.
-And at the very end is aos.init (), which causes you to perform the animation feature on the page.
+And at the very end is 'aos.init ()', which causes you to perform the animation feature on the page.

 In the portfolio section there are 6 products,